Originally recorded by Chris Farlowe (UK #33 1967).

 “Stewart’s version of the song was also arranged by d’Abo, who doubled as the pianist on the recording.
 The song failed to garner significant sales or airplay in the United States upon its initial release but, when it was re-released as a single in 1972, it managed to chart on the Billboard Hot 100.

 “Composer d’Abo would make a full studio recording of the song for his album d’Abo (1970).

 “Kate Taylor, sister of James, recorded a version of ‘Handbags and Gladrags’ in 1971 on her debut album, Sister Kate, notable if only for its background vocalists: Linda Ronstadt, Merry Clayton, and Carole King (who also played piano on the album).

 “In 1971, Bill Chase and his jazz/rock fusion group Chase recorded a version as a single but it did not chart.
 The track was included on the group’s 1971 debut album Chase, which did reach #22 on the Billboard Album chart.

 “In 2000, a version of ‘Handbags and Gladrags’ was specifically arranged by Big George as the theme song on the BBC series The Office.
 The short and full vocal versions of the song produced for the series were recorded by Waysted vocalist Fin Muir.

-“In 2001, the band Stereophonics released a version of the song on a single which became so popular it was added to their album Just Enough Education to Perform.
+“In 2001, the band Stereophonics released a version of the song on a single which became so popular – it peaked at #4 on the UK Singles chart – the track was belatedly added to their album Just Enough Education to Perform.